swiftlang/swift/docs/Lexicon.rst

     Describes a type or function where making changes will break binary compatibility.
 See :doc:`LibraryEvolution.rst <LibraryEvolution>`.

+  iff
+    "if and only if".
+This term comes from mathematics.

   IUO (implicitly unwrapped optional)
     A type like Optional, but it implicitly converts to its wrapped type.
 If the value is ``nil`` during such a conversion, the program traps just as